 Northwest Native American tribes today still value this special plant as food, medicine, and family.
 Despite great cultural losses, they continue to work towards stewarding and restoring wild populations, both strengthening the integrity of the ecology and sustaining their cultural heritage and wisdom.
 These strong and recovering peoples and plants deserve our respect, gratitude, and reparations.
 (Learn more & how to help on our Charitable Giving page.)

 Harvest, Care, and Preparation

 In mild climates, Miner’s Lettuce can be sown in the late Summer/early Fall for harvest all Winter long.
 It can also be planted in the Spring, to be harvested until the heat of the Summer (heat can make the leaves less tender and more bitter).
 During it’s growth, it can be cut back for harvest several times before being allowed to flower and set seed.
-Plant can be allowed to spread and form patches for larger harvests in subsequent years.
-Stems, leaves, and flowers are all edible, and can be eaten raw or cooked like spinach We recommend making a simple salad with the raw leaves and flowers, alone or mixed with other wild or traditional greens.
+Plants can be allowed to spread and form patches for larger harvests in subsequent years.
+Stems, leaves, and flowers are all edible, and can be eaten raw or cooked like spinach.
+We recommend making a simple salad with the raw leaves and flowers, alone or mixed with other wild or traditional greens.
 They are tender, mild, and sweet.
 Alternatively, they can be added to pestos, sauces, soups or other dishes that called for cooked or steamed greens.
 Enjoy!

 Native Range: Western States